 Denise currently serves as webmaster and IT Coordinator on the operations board of the Michigan Music Education Association and the planning board of the Michigan Music Conference as head of the technology committee.
 She has presented sessions for the MMC and Ti:ME National Conference in San Antonio, Texas and the NYSSMA Winter Conference in Rochester, NY as well as coordinating the annual MMEA Technology Workshop.
 In her spare time she occasionally plays with regional orchestras in a 3-state area.
-She enjoys time with her husband Roger, daughter Jihye and the household cats and greyhounds.
+She enjoys time with her husband Roger, daughter Jihye and the household cats and greyhound.

 Denise with Mashenka